 Kent Community Health NHS Foundation Trust (KCHFT) needs to collect and use information about people to provide a healthcare service.
 Information is held on past, current, and prospective patients, employees, clients/customers, suppliers, and others with whom we communicate.
 KCHFT holds and records personal confidential data for a variety of reasons e.g. looking after the health of the general public, managing and planning services and helping staff review the care that they provide to improve services.
 All staff must handle this information properly no matter how it is collected, recorded, used, or disseminated: on paper, in a computer, or recorded in other ways.

-The Data Protection Act provides a framework to ensure that this data is handled safely and securely and in accordance with the eight Data Protection Principles which states that all personal data should be:
+Article 5(1) of the General Data Protection Regulation provides a framework to ensure that this data is handled safely and securely and in accordance with the six Data Protection Principles which states that all personal data should be:

 To find out what happens to personal information held about you please see our leaflet.